My Silver Lining Playbook for All Those ADHD Moments

 We all have ADHD moments when we do something particularly typical of someone with our condition.
 I’ve been having them a lot lately.
 So has my son, which makes me think it’s the phases of the moon, something we ate, the confluence of Venus and Mars, or whatever.
 ADHD is running strong in our house right now.
 I keep putting in laundry and not turning on the machine.
 I lose my phone.
 I lose my keys.
 My son’s reading lessons look like this: Read one word (wrong), stare into space.

 It doesn’t seem to be going away, so I’m making the best of it.
 I’m trying to turn all those ADHD traits into positives.
 It’s the only way I’ll get through this.

 Losing the keys/phone/shoes/item of clothing: I didn’t lose the “it.”
 We don’t lose things.
 Instead, I am fostering a Zen-like philosophy of non-possession.
 This is teaching me that things don’t matter, and I need to let go of their importance.
 Alternately, I’m providing another excuse for a Target trip (as if I needed one).

 Forgetting to do a vital task, like not turning on the washer: These things happen, man.
 This is a chance to mellow out and remember that housework doesn’t matter as much as playing with the kids.
 It’s a chance to step back from the housework and evaluate my attitude toward it-for example, I’m putting too much emphasis on it.
 This is actually a gift.

-Not hearing people when they talk: Selective deafness is one of the most annoying traits someone with attention deficit hyperactivity (ADHD or ADD) can exhibit to neurotypicals.
+Not hearing people when they talk: Selective hearing is one of the most annoying traits someone with attention deficit hyperactivity (ADHD or ADD) can exhibit to neurotypicals.
 They talk and talk and talk at you, then they realize you’ve been zoned out in a book or watching TV for the last five minutes.
 Think of this as a chance to practice your apology, and give the other person a chance to say what she was saying, but better.